sliftist/camera3/spec.md

 (this command "hangs", because it changes the nextwork config, so... detach after this)

-Now video is at /media/video, and the ip is 10.0.0.189, video memory is 512
+Now video is at /media/video, and the ip is 10.0.0.192, video memory is 512

 The first `bash deploy.sh` will require a manual `yarn install` `bash update.sh` can update the commands after that

+pmount LABEL=video

 mkdir -p test_folder